stealthly/kafka-mesos/README.md

 kafka-mesos
 ===========

-An Apache Kafka Scheduler and Executor for Apache Mesos
+The Apache Kafka Scheduler and Executor for Apache Mesos is maintained here https://github.com/mesos/kafka